***DO NOT PET PUPPIES WHEN YOU ARRIVE ESPECIALLY IF IT IS NOT YOURS….IT IS A LIABILITY & HEALTH RISK TO THE PUPPIES..you will be handed your puppy!***

 To place a $200, non refundable, deposit on a puppy go to The Health Guarantee page.
 Fill out the form.
 Click on the line right under the box for the Puppy’s Birth date, it’s in white letters and reads ” Click Here to Read Our Terms“.
 Please read the entire Health Guarantee/Contract Page, before considering purchasing a puppy.
 Once you submit the Purchase form you have agreed to the terms of our contract!
 Place the number 1 in the quantity box, unless you are purchasing more then one puppy, when you click submit you will automatically be taken to the Pay Pal web site to complete the transaction.

 WE DO NOT ACCEPT PERSONAL CHECKS AS FINAL PAYMENT FOR YOUR PUPPY.
-PLEASE BRING CASH, OR A BANK CHECK, OR ASK FOR A PAYPAL INVOICE TO BE SENT TO YOU PRIOR TO YOUR PICKING UP YOUR PUPPY!
+PLEASE BRING CASH, OR A CASHIERS CHECK, OR ASK FOR A PAYPAL INVOICE TO BE SENT TO YOU PRIOR TO PICKING UP YOUR PUPPY!

 We raise 4 sizes of Aussiedoodles: